michaelp/michaelp.github.io/content/posts/jwt-decoder.md

 However, be careful when decoding tokens online.
 Tokens are credentials that grant access to your system's resources, and decoding them using online tools can expose them to privacy and security risks.
 Always use trusted websites and never share your tokens with anyone.

-## A simpler but more secure alternative
+## A safer and simpler option

-Decoding tokens online can impose security risk.
-Tokens are credentials that allow access to resources of your syste, and decoding them using online toools can lead to privacy and security issues.
-If you have any doubts you can always use a local simple workaround to dump the token contents
+Online token decoding can compromise security.
+Tokens are the keys to your system's resources, and using online tools to decode them can expose them to privacy and security threats.
+If you are unsure, you can always use a local easy method to view the token contents

 ```sh
  jq -R 'split(".") | .[1] | @base64d | fromjson' <<< "${TOKEN}
 ```

-That's all for today.
-I hope you enjoyed this blog post and found it useful.
-If you have any questions or feedback, feel free to leave a comment below.
-And don't forget to subscribe to my blog for more tips and tricks on web development.
+This is the end of this blog post.
+I hope you liked it and learned something from it.
+If you have any questions or feedback, please leave a comment below.
+And remember to subscribe to my blog for more web development tips and tricks.
 Happy coding!